Discover ways to influence tomorrow’s workforce! If you are an area professional, we can put you in touch with area high school students who:

 - Time Commitment: Times vary, typically 45-90 hours.

-- Businesses and organizations host a high school educator for a summer internship.
+- Businesses and organizations host a high school educator for week-long summer externship.

 - Time Commitment: Typically 40 hours.